-VicRoads has a standard set of environmental management measures which are typically incorporated into its construction contracts for road works and bridge works.
+VicRoads has a standard set of environmental management measures which are typically incorporated into their construction contracts for road works and bridge works.
 These measures have been used as the starting point for the assessment of construction related risks and described in detail in Chapter 21 (Environmental Management Framework).
 In some instances, additional Project specific environmental management measures have been recommended to reduce risks.
-In addition to the management measures presented here, VicRoads wound ensure any air quality issues arising during operation of the Project would be determined through the existing complaints procedure.
-During construction, continuous dust sampling at several locations along the alignment, between the construction footprint and sensitive receptors, would help identify potential issues before they affect sensitive receptors.